Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Simulation Study

 \section{Simulation Study}

-In this section, we compare the performance of the proposed estimators with the relevant competitors based on the following models - log-linear model (LLM) \citep{Fienberg72b}, $M_{tb}$ model \citep{Chao00,Chatterjee20b}, quasi-symmetry model (QSM) \citep{Darroch93}, partial quasi-symmetry model (PQSM) \citep{Darroch93}, non-parametric sample coverage method (SC) \citep{Chao98} and independent model i.e. LLM without interaction effects (Independent) \citep{Fienberg72b} through an extensive simulation study.
-The details of these existing models and associated estimates are briefly presented in Appendix \ref{existing}.
-We consider six different choices of $\boldsymbol{\alpha}$ representing varying degree of list dependence and denote them as P1-P6 in Table \ref{Population}.
-We generate TRS data from the proposed model keeping total population size $N$ fixed at 200 and 500 for each of these six different choices of populations P1-P6 with five different combinations of random-effects characterized by $\boldsymbol{\delta}$ given as $\{(1.6,1.2,0.8),(1.3,1.7,0.9),(1.0,1.4,1.8),(0.8,0.8,0.8), (1.6,1.6,1.6)\}$.
+In this section, we evaluate the performances of the proposed estimators under the two prior setups in the presence of list dependence due to behavioural change and individual heterogeneity through an extensive simulation study.
+We compare the results to the following relevant competitors that account for the list dependence or/and individual heterogeneity: (I) List dependence only-- log-linear model (LLM) with interaction effects \citep{Fienberg72b} and model $M_{tb}$ \citep{Chao00, Chatterjee20b}; (II) Heterogeneity only-- quasi-symmetry model (QSM) \citep{Darroch93}, partial quasi-symmetry model (PQSM) \citep{Darroch93} and Bayesian non-parametric latent class model (NPLCM) \citep{Vallier2016}; (III) Both list dependence and heterogeneity-- $M_{bh}$ model \citep{Rivest01} and non-parametric sample coverage method (SC) \citep{Chao98}; and (IV) List independence and homogeneity: the log-linear model without interaction effects (IM) \citep{Fienberg72b}.
+The details of all these existing models and associated estimates are briefly presented in Section 2 of the Supplementary Material.

+We consider six different choices of $(\alpha_1,\alpha_2,\alpha_3,\alpha_4,\alpha_5)$ representing varying degrees of list dependence and denote them as P1-P6 the in Table \ref{Population}.
+We generate TRS data from the proposed model keeping the total population size $N$ fixed at 200 and 500 for each of these six different choices of populations P1-P6 with five different combinations of random effects characterized by $\boldsymbol{\delta}$ given as $(1.6,1.2,0.8)$, $(1.3,1.7,0.9)$, $(1.0,1.4,1.8)$, $(0.8,0.8,0.8)$, $(1.6,1.6,1.6)$.
+The choices of $N$ are similar to the population sizes of the case studies under consideration.
 Note that $\boldsymbol{\delta}=(0.8,0.8,0.8)$ and $(1.6,1.6,1.6)$ present the cases where capture probabilities of the causally independent individuals in all the three lists are identically distributed.
 In contrast, the capture probabilities differ from one list to another for the other three choices of $\boldsymbol{\delta}$.